ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 ==========-
 STEP 0		Option    All options = off

-Double click the SwitchSourceTemplate.exe file to run it.
+Double click the SwitchSourceTemplate.py file to run it.
 A black console window should momentarily open and then close.
 A new file, Report_ChangeSourceTemplate.txt, should appear in the working folder and then automatically open in NotePad.